oracle-devrel/devo.tutorials/oci-iac-framework/getting-started-with-oci-step-5-workload-deployment.md

 Helm helps you manage Kubernetes applications — Helm Charts help you define, install, and upgrade even the most complex Kubernetes application.
 Charts are easy to create, version, share, and publish — so start using Helm and stop the copy-and-paste.

-The advantage of using helm for the deployment of applications on top of Kubernetes are:
+The advantages of using Helm for the deployment of applications on top of Kubernetes are:
 - Manage Complexity
 - Easy Updates
 - Simple Sharing
 - Rollbacks

-The Oracle Resource Manager (ORM) supports the terraform provider for helm and can be easily used in combination with the terraform kubernetes providers.
+The Oracle Resource Manager (ORM) supports the Terraform provider for Helm and can be easily used in combination with the Terraform Kubernetes providers.
 Details about Third-party Provider Versions for ORM can be found here: https://docs.oracle.com/en-us/iaas/Content/ResourceManager/Concepts/providers.htm

-In order to get the needed information about the kubernetes cluster it is needed to get the content of the Kubernetes cluster which has been deployed.
+In order to get the needed information about the Kubernetes cluster it is needed to get the content of the Kubernetes cluster which has been deployed.
 This can be achieved for the Kubernetes and Helm provider in the following way:
  ```
 # Gets kubeconfig